transformerlab/transformerlab-docs/src/pages/about.md

 Are you passionate about building beautiful tools for other developers.

-Are you keen on making AI Develepment and Operations more accessible to the world?
+Are you keen on making AI Development and Operations more accessible to the world?

 If so, we'd love to hear from you: please join our <a href="https://discord.gg/transformerlab">Discord</a> and message our team.